 When Helms tried to revive that tactic, Reagan defended him.
 A reporter asked Reagan about the charge of Communist against King, and Reagan said that Americans would find out in around 35 years, referring to the length of time before any material the FBI gathers on a subject could be released.
 Reagan later apologized, and a federal judge blocked the release of King’s FBI files.

 There you go.
-So, I went the long way ’round to prove something you instinctually knew of the great Reagan, race-wise: he stank.
+So, I went the long way ’round to prove something you already knew of the great Reagan, race-wise: he stank.

 Of course, I could have just shown you this, the racial breakdown of the 1984 election:

-. . but you know some zombie would have said Black people don’t know who their friends are, or something.
+. . but you know some zombie would have said black people don’t know who their real friends are, or something.